Go with perspective

 Terminal Disclaimers, Patent Term Adjustments, Maintenance Fees

-The term of a patent may also be affected by patent term adjustments, terminal disclaimers, and maintenance fees.
+The term of a patent may also be affected by term adjustments, terminal disclaimers, and maintenance fees.

-In particular, a patent term adjustment (PTA) is a process through which the USPTO may extend the term of a U.S. utility patent to accommodate for delays caused by the USPTO during the prosecution of the patent application.
+In particular, a patent term adjustment (PTA) is a process through which the USPTO may extend the length of a U.S. utility patent to accommodate for delays caused by the USPTO during the prosecution of the patent application.
 Any PTA is an addition to the 20-year lifespan of the issued patent.

 Conversely, a portion of the term of a patent may be disclaimed or shortened by filing a terminal disclaimer.
 Terminal disclaimers are generally filed during the prosecution of a patent application to overcome obviousness-type double patenting rejections based on another patent or pending application.